|A time for destiny and balance is at hand, for The Last Jedi.|

 |Down but not out- General Leia Organa.|

-Of Leia's Awol Jedi brother, there's an inspired prologue of a Luke Skywalker that could have been had he not gotten originally involved with the Rebels after seeing the brief hologram message/plea from Leia, of which Fry's description of the farmboy/man's alternate life on the desert world of Tatooine, alongside a well known deleted scene female, proves both fun and interesting to read, reminding me of those great, back-in-the-day Star Wars: Infinities tales, amidst a portent of change for the self-exiled Jedi Master on Ahch-To, whether he wants it or not.
+Of Leia's AWOL Jedi brother, there's an inspired prologue of a Luke Skywalker that could have been had he not gotten originally involved with the Rebels after seeing that brief hologram message/plea from Leia, of which Fry's description of the farmboy/man's alternate life on the desert world of Tatooine, alongside a well known deleted scene female, proves both fun and interesting to read, reminding me of those great, back-in-the-day Star Wars: Infinities tales, set amidst a portent of change for the self-exiled and disenchanted Jedi Master on Ahch-To, whether he wants it or not.

 |The nature of the Force, and the building powers of it within Rey and Kylo Ren, is given further depth.|